K-12 Voucher Program: FAQsInformation on Frequently Asked Questions for the Education Technology K-12 Voucher Program.

 - PD Services

-- PD services directed solely at leadership development for school administrators in the use of ed tech to improve learning at the site or LEA
+- PD services directed solely at leadership development for school administrators in the use of education technology to improve learning at the site or LEA.

 Specific Category Software Vouchers: